 You may have seen the peppermint cuttings that we are rooting on our Facebook page and wondered, "Are they going to make peppermint wine!?”
 No, not yet, but we might make an elderberry wine sometime.

-Many thanks to the 70+ people who joined us for tours, a variety of pancakes, maple syrup, cotton candy and other delicious maple treats in February at our Maple Syrup Fest!
-We boiled almost 1000 gallons of sap to get a little more than 12 gallons to sell in 8 and 16 oz. jugs.
+Thanks to the many guests who joined us for tours & tastings, a variety of pancakes, maple syrup, cotton candy and other delicious maple treats at our recent Maple Syrup Fest!
+We boiled more than 2000 gallons of sap this year to produce over 28 total gallons of golden goodness.